Subhagatoadak/Ecosystem/AgentsFramework/VisualScoringAgent/README.md

 ## Configuration

-The framework allows flexible configuration:
+The framework supports flexible configuration:
 - **Manual vs. Generated Inputs:**
-  - You can supply manual inputs for guidelines, questionnaires, and audience personalities.
+  - Supply manual guidelines, questionnaires, and audience personality details, or provide prompts for LLM generation.
-  - Alternatively, you can provide prompts to generate these components using the LLM.
 - **Display Options:**
-  - Set a flag (`show_generated_components`) to `True` to print out any generated guidelines, questionnaires, or audience personality profiles for review.
+  - Enable a flag (`show_generated_components`) to print generated guidelines, questionnaires, or audience personality profiles for review.

-Edit the parameters in the main execution block of `script.py` as needed.
+Edit the configuration parameters in the main execution block (`script.py`) as required.

 ---